discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

 The <Specialization name="Harbinger" text="Condi Harbinger"/> provides high Condition damage while having some self-generated boons due to Elixirs as well as some group <Boon name="Might"/> through <Skill name="Blood is Power"/>.
 You can also adapt your build to provide <Boon name="Quickness"/> as well as share your Elixir boons with your group.
 You can also upkep 25 stacks of <Condition name="Vulnerability"/> on your own after the initial ramp-up.

-<Specialization name="Harbinger" text="Condi Harbinger"/> is more squishy than other <Specialization name="Necromancer"/> builds because it loses maximum health due to the <Effect name="Blight"/> mechanic and <Skill name="Harbinger Shroud"/> does not act as a second health bar.
+The <Specialization name="Harbinger" text="Condi Harbinger"/> is more squishy than other <Specialization name="Necromancer"/> builds because it loses maximum health due to the <Effect name="Blight"/> mechanic and <Skill name="Harbinger Shroud"/> does not act as a second health bar.
 However, even with maximum <Effect name="Blight"/> stacks, you will still be at around 15k health.

 Due to being a condition based build, it will not benefit from slaying potions or <Item name="Impact" type="Sigil"/>.